PRIZES AWARDED BY THE JURY OF LA SEMAINE DE LA CRITIQUE

 LEICA CINE DISCOVERY PRIZE FOR SHORT FILM

 The Leica Cine Discovery Prize will be awarded by the jury of La Semaine de la Critique to one of the ten short and medium-length films in competition.
-Since its creation in 2003, the Discovery Prize has revealed numerous innovating filmmakers such as Juliana Rojas, Marcos Dutra, the H5 collective, Guillaume Gouix, Gitanjali Rao, Damien Manivel, Jonas Carpignano, Fulvio Risuelo and more recently Laura Ferrés.
+Since its creation in 2003, the Discovery Prize has revealed numerous innovative filmmakers such as Juliana Rojas, Marcos Dutra, the H5 collective, Guillaume Gouix, Gitanjali Rao, Damien Manivel, Jonas Carpignano, Fulvio Risuelo and more recently Laura Ferrés.
 For the third year, Leica is partner of La Semaine de la Critique and supports the new generation of promising directors with the Leica Cine Discovery Prize.
 The winning filmmaker receives an endowment of €4,000.

 LOUIS ROEDERER FOUNDATION RISING STAR AWARD

-For the very first time, La Semaine de la Critique Jury will present the Louis Roederer Foundation Rising Star Award to an actor or actress from one of the competition's seven feature films.
+For the very first time, La Semaine de la Critique jury will present the Louis Roederer Foundation Rising Star Award to an actor or actress from one of the competition's seven feature films.
 This award aims to highlight the performer's work in one of their first appearances on the silver screen or in a particularly notable role in their career.
-The Louis Roederer Foundation is committed to supporting emerging talents, and in that spirit, is partnering up with La Semaine de la Critique to present the winner with a €5,000 Euro prize.
+The Louis Roederer Foundation is committed to supporting emerging talents, and in that spirit, is partnering up with La Semaine de la Critique to present the winner with a €5,000 prize.

 GAN FOUNDATION AWARD FOR DISTRIBUTION

 The Gan Foundation for Cinema will grant, within La Semaine de la Critique, an award to help distribute a first or second feature film in France in the hope of promoting new filmmakers.
 This Award for Distribution proves the unwavering support of the Gan Foundation for emerging talents and is given to the French distributor of one of the seven feature films in competition.
 The winning distributors will receive €20,000 all tax included and in return they will have to come up with one or several marketing strategies for the film release.
 In 2017, the Gan Foundation for Cinema was celebrated the 30th anniversary of its commitment for innovating cinema.
-The Foundation accompanies the artists from the writing stage through the distribution of their films.
+The Foundation accompanies artists from the writing stage to the distribution of their films.
 It rewards ambitious and original feature films, both fiction and animation.
 Corporate Foundation of Gan Assurance, the Gan Foundation is one of the most important private sponsors for French cinema.

-The SACD (Authors Society) supports festivals that promote new authors like La Semaine de la Critique through the funds generated by the private copy.
+The SACD (Authors' Society) supports festivals that promote new authors like La Semaine de la Critique through the funds generated by the private copy.
 The SACD Award is given to one of the seven feature films in competition.
 The winning author will be awarded €5,000.
 The jury is made up of filmmakers that are members of the board of directors of the SACD.

 CANAL+ AWARD FOR SHORT FILM